 |The British Informatics Olympiad is

 schools and colleges.

-4-6 April The final of the BIO 2014 took place this weekend at Trinity College, Cambridge.
-The questions are now available.
+31 March 2023 The final of BIO 2023 is took place this weekend at Trinity College, Cambridge.
+The questions are available online.

 Founded in 1995, the British Informatics Olympiad (BIO) aims to encourage students to take an active interest in information technology, and to allow them to meet and exchange ideas, through a challenging competition in computer programming.